nathanieldchu/ubuild_CCF/contact.md

   logo: "/uploads/2019/06/06/oneline_dagger_2.5inwide.png"
 - template: signup-bar
   block: cta-bar
-  content: If you work in <strong>food service or manufacturing</strong>, please reach
+  content: Are you an <strong>innovative chef, owner, or food manufacturer</strong>
-    out if you are interested in collaborating on a new wave of delicious, sustainable foods!
+    who wants to collaborate on a new wave of delicious, sustainable foods?
+Reach out to us!
   email_recipient: crossculturedfoods@gmail.com
 - template: full-width-media-element
   block: media-1